33 Senate Democrats join Republicans to block DC crime bill

 “Carjackings and car thefts have become a daily routine.
 Homicides are racking up at a rate of four per week,” Senate Minority Leader Mitch McConnell (R-Ky.) said during a speech on the Senate floor on Wednesday.
 “This is our capital city.
 But local politicians have let its streets become a danger and an embarrassment.”

 In his tweet last week announcing his decision, Biden specifically mentioned sentences for carjackings as a reason.
 According to the Metropolitan Police Department, there have been 101 carjackings across the District this year alone, roughly the same as the 106 reported by this point last year.
 Half have involved juveniles.
-Twenty-two of this year’s cases have been closed and 14 people have been arrested for carjackings this calendar year.
+Twenty-two of this calendar year’s cases have been closed, and 14 people have been arrested on related charges.

 “I just think it needs more work,” Sen. Debbie Stabenow (D-Mich.) told reporters of the D.C. bill, citing the mayor’s veto of the bill earlier this year.